-The 8th Annual A+Awards, dedicated to showcasing the “Future of Architecture”, is proud to have assembled a diverse jury, including the likes of Natsai Audrey Chieza, Christian Benimana and Kimberly Dowdell, three black industry leaders and strong advocates for greater equality in the profession.
+The 9th Annual A+Awards — currently open for entries — is proud to have assembled a diverse jury, including the likes of Natsai Audrey Chieza, Christian Benimana and Kimberly Dowdell, three black industry leaders and strong advocates for greater equality in the profession.
 Below is a collection of some of America’s most notable black architects over time and those who are still making their mark.

 Robert Robinson Taylor